The Power Emini Momentum System is the easiest to use Futures Day Trading system you’ll ever find.

 On your 1-minute chart place a Green horizontal line at the Range High and a Red horizontal line at the Range Low.
 When the price begins to escape the range in either direction, the system will start looking for a potential trade in the direction of the range break.

 If there’s enough “forward momentum” in the direction of the range break it will give an Alert.
 When it gives an Alert the Alert Banner will pop into the upper section of the software and you will hear an audio alert “Power Emini Trade Alert…”.
-It was a Short in this case and you can see the Alert Banner is red.
+It was a Short in this case and you can see below the Alert Banner is red.

 The Trade Price Barrier is simply a line in the sand that the price must cross before we pull the trigger and enter the trade.